It Came from the Sky

 It Came from the Sky is a 1999 American-Canadian made-for-television drama film starring John Ritter, Yasmine Bleeth, Christopher Lloyd and JoBeth Williams.

 Plot

-Donald Bridges (John Ritter) and his wife Alice (JoBeth Williams) have a young son, Andy (Kevin Zegers), who is emotionally disturbed due to a near-drowning accident.
-The parents frequently argue with each other about how to raise their son until they have uninvited houseguests when a plane carrying Jarvis Moody (Christopher Lloyd) and Pepper Upper (Yasmine Bleeth) falls from the sky and crashes right onto their roof.
+Donald Bridges and his wife Alice have a young son, Andy, who is emotionally disturbed due to a near-drowning accident.
+The parents frequently argue with each other about how to raise their son until they have uninvited houseguests when a plane carrying Jarvis Moody and Pepper Upper falls from the sky and crashes right onto their roof.

 Jarvis and Pepper are a pair of wealthy eccentrics who give Donald and Alice a lesson in how to enjoy life.
 The stranded couple force the stressed parents to cope with each other and with their son.
 Then Andy asks through his artwork to be taken to a special school for children with his type of disorder.
 All of their lives are changed forever in this warm, offbeat fairytale.